Radar: Applications

 The information provided by radar includes the bearing and range (and therefore position) of the object from the radar scanner.
 It is thus used in many different fields where the need for such positioning is crucial.
 The first use of radar was for military purposes: to locate air, ground and sea targets.
 This evolved in the civilian field into applications for aircraft, ships, and automobiles.

 In aviation, aircraft can be equipped with radar devices that warn of aircraft or other obstacles in or approaching their path, display weather information, and give accurate altitude readings.
 The first commercial device fitted to aircraft was a 1938 Bell Lab unit on some United Air Lines aircraft.
 Aircraft can land in fog at airports equipped with radar-assisted ground-controlled approach systems in which the plane's position is observed on precision approach radar screens by operators who thereby give radio landing instructions to the pilot, maintaining the aircraft on a defined approach path to the runway.
 Military fighter aircraft are usually fitted with air-to-air targeting radars, to detect and target enemy aircraft.
 In addition, larger specialized military aircraft carry powerful airborne radars to observe air traffic over a wide region and direct fighter aircraft towards targets.

 Marine radars are used to measure the bearing and distance of ships to prevent collision with other ships, to navigate, and to fix their position at sea when within range of shore or other fixed references such as islands, buoys, and lightships.
 In port or in harbour, vessel traffic service radar systems are used to monitor and regulate ship movements in busy waters.

 Meteorologists use radar to monitor precipitation and wind.
 It has become the primary tool for short-term weather forecasting and watching for severe weather such as thunderstorms, tornadoes, winter storms, precipitation types, etc. Geologists use specialized ground-penetrating radars to map the composition of Earth's crust.
 Police forces use radar guns to monitor vehicle speeds on the roads.
+Automotive radars are used for adaptive cruise control and emergency braking on vehicles by ignoring stationary roadside objects that could cause incorrect brake application and instead measuring moving objects to prevent collision with other vehicles.
+As part of Intelligent Transport Systems, fixed-position stopped vehicle detection (SVD) radars are mounted on the roadside to detect stranded vehicles, obstructions and debris by inverting the automotive radar approach and ignoring moving objects.
 Smaller radar systems are used to detect human movement.
 Examples are breathing pattern detection for sleep monitoring and hand and finger gesture detection for computer interaction.
 Automatic door opening, light activation and intruder sensing are also common.